dlizarra/spring-boot-react-webpack-starter/README.md

 ### Database
-The database connections are configured in [DatabaseConfig](src/main/java/com/dlizarra/starter/DatabaseConfig.java) where we can find a working H2 embedded database connection for the default profile and the staging and production configurations examples for working with an external database.
+The database connections are configured in [DatabaseConfig](src/main/java/com/dlizarra/starter/DatabaseConfig.java) where we can find a working H2 embedded database connection for the default profile, and the staging and production configurations examples for working with an external database.

+### Repository layer
+The project includes three base data repositories:

+- [ReadOnlyRepository](src/main/java/com/dlizarra/starter/support/jpa/ReadOnlyRepository.java): We can use this base repository when we want to make sure the application doesn't insert or update that type of entity, as it just exposes a set of methods to read entities.
+- [CustomCrudRepository](src/main/java/com/dlizarra/starter/support/jpa/CustomCrudRepository.java): It's the same as the `CrudRepository` that Spring Data provides, but the `findOne`method in the custom version returns a Java 8 `Optional<T>` object instead of `<T>`.
+It's just a small difference but it avoids having to override the `findOne` method in every repository to make it return an `Optional` object.
+This repository is intended to be used when we don't need paging or sorting capabilities for that entity.
+- [CustomJpaRepository](src/main/java/com/dlizarra/starter/support/jpa/CustomJpaRepository.java): Again, it's there to provide the same funcionality as the Spring `JpaRepository` but returning `Optional<T>`.
+We can extend this base repository if we want CRUD operations plus paging and sorting capabilities.

 ### Security
 All the boilerplate for the initial Spring Security configuration is already created.
 These are they key classes: